 However, it is impossible for those of us who knew and loved him to reflect on the full and fabulous life of this great man, before we find ourselves quickly pulled from the shadows of sorrow into the light of blessed memories.

-Dr. Ericson spent the next several years at the University of San Diego, where he did his residency.
+Dr. Ericson spent the next several years at the University of California, San Diego, where he completed his residency.
 He gained valuable experience at the Shiley Eye Center, and thoroughly enjoyed his association and friendship with his colleagues there.
-Dr. Ericson went back several times later in life to train new residents at UCSD.
+Dr. Ericson returned several times later in life to train new residents at UCSD.
 The Ericson family is so honored that a microsurgical lab is presently under construction on that campus which will be named in Dr. Ericson's memory.

 Dr. Ericson's children love to visit Dad's old office, and especially enjoy sitting in the beautiful bench out front which was recently dedicated to him.
 The Ericson family is so touched that the Mountain View Eye Center family, speared by friend and prior co-worker, Katie Bodily, came together to create that monument for him.
 Katie summed Dr. Ericson up well when she penned the words on the bench: